 A few weeks ago, I took my daughter on a special birthday trip to New York City – it was just the 2 of us.
-Since we were staying in mid-town Manhattan, none of the 3 New York City airport options (JFK / LGA / EWR) were markedly better than any of the others.
+Since we were staying in mid-town Manhattan at the Sheraton Times Square (click here to read the review), none of the 3 New York City airport options (JFK / LGA / EWR) were markedly better than any of the others.
 After searching the various options for paid and award tickets into New York, we decided to fly on Delta from CVG to EWR.
 If you are also landing at Newark, I’ve written a guide to find the cheapest and best way to get from Newark airport to Manhattan.
-After a great time in New York City, it was time to head back from Manhattan to Newark, and since we did a bunch of research to find the best way from Manhattan to Newark, I thought I would share with you some of my information to help you figure out the best way to get from New York City airport to Newark Airport.
+After a great time in New York City, it was time to head back from Manhattan to Newark, and since we did a bunch of research to find the best way from Manhattan to Newark, I thought I would share with you some of my information to help you figure out the best way to get from New York City to Newark Airport.

 Manhattan to Newark airport by Uber or Lyft